yuanqing/tap/README.md

 # fail 0
 ```

+(We can also compile using the `ocamlopt` native-code compiler; see [the example Makefile](https://github.com/yuanqing/tap/blob/master/example/Makefile).)

-The program exits with code 0 if and only if all tests pass:
+The test run exits with code 0 if and only if every test passed:

 ```
 $ echo $?